-How to Use a Goodwill Letters in Credit Repair
+How to Use Goodwill Letters in Credit Repair

 A goodwill letter is a letter you send to your creditors asking them to remove or stop reporting negative information from your credit report as a matter of goodwill.
-Creditors aren’t obligated to remove accurate information from your credit report unless the information is inaccurate.
-However, if you have some isolated late payments in the midst of an otherwise good credit history, some creditors will be nice and remove (or stop reporting) the late payments.
+Creditors aren’t obligated to remove accurate information from your credit report, but some may consider doing so, especially if you only have a few late payments in an otherwise good credit history.

-Like all letters you send to creditors, your goodwill letter should be short and simple.
-State which account you’d like to have updated, mention your positive payment history, briefly describe what caused you to miss those payments, and ask that your credit report is updated as a courtesy.
-Keep your tone pleasant and courteous and avoid accusing or blaming the creditor.
+A goodwill letter should be short and simple.
+State which account you’d like to update, mention your positive payment history, briefly describe what caused you to miss payments, and ask that your credit report be updated as a courtesy.
+Keep your tone pleasant and courteous, and avoid accusing or blaming the creditor.

-Send your goodwill letter to the creditor’s address listed on your credit report or a recent billing statement.
-Make sure you use the address for correspondence, not the address to which you'd mail a payment.
-Use certified mail so you can confirm that your letter made it.
-If there is no address on the credit report, or if you don’t receive a response in about 7 to 10 business days, look for another address on the creditor’s website.
+Send your goodwill letter to the creditor’s address or email, as listed on your credit report or a recent billing statement.
+If there is no address on the credit report, or if you don’t receive a reply in about seven to 10 business days, look for another address on the creditor’s website.

 Letter vs. Phone Call

-You can also make a goodwill request by phone instead of sending a letter, but more often than not, the customer service representatives who answer the phone don’t have the authority to make these types of changes to your account.
-If you can get a phone call to someone higher-up in the company, you’re more likely (but not 100%) to get your request granted.
+You can also make a goodwill request by phone, but the customer service representatives who answer usually do not have the authority to make such changes to your account.

 If you can reach someone higher up in the company, you’re more likely to have success.